-Who: I am a computer scientist, consultant, programmer, sysadmin, author and overall geek, now turned project leader and engineering team manager.
-I am from Mexico but live in Switzerland with my awesome wife and our two beautiful daughters.
+- My name is Diego Zamboni.
+I am a computer scientist, security expert, consultant, project and team leader, programmer, sysadmin, author and overall geek.
+I am from Mexico but live in Switzerland with my beautiful wife and our two awesome daughters.

-Long version: If you are interested, here’s my curriculum vitae.
+- If you are interested, here’s my Curriculum Vitae.
 For other useless trivia about me, see here.

 My online past